Fitzcarraldo: Deaths, injuries and accusations of exploitation

-The production was affected by numerous injuries and the deaths of several indigenous extras who were hired to work on the film as laborers.
+There were numerous accusations against the production, especially regarding Indians being injured and killed.
+While there were some injuries during the shooting, none of them were directly related to the production, according to Herzog in the book Werner Herzog – A Guide for the Perplexed: Conversations with Paul Cronin.
+In the movie, one can see Indian workers seemingly getting trapped under the ship while hauling it over the hillside, apparently with fatal consequences.
+However, in the documentary about the film production, one can see these persons jumping up laughing after shooting the scene.
 Two small plane crashes occurred during the film's production, which resulted in a number of injuries, including one case of paralysis.
-Another incident involved a local Peruvian logger who, after being bitten by a venomous snake, amputated his own foot with a chainsaw so as to prevent the spread of the venom, thus saving his life.
+Another incident involved a local Peruvian logger who, after being bitten by a venomous snake, amputated his own foot with a chainsaw so as to prevent the spread of the venom, thus saving his own life.

-Herzog has been accused of exploiting indigenous people during the making of the film, and comparisons have been made between Herzog and Fitzcarraldo himself.
+Herzog has been accused of exploiting Indians during the making of the film, and comparisons have been made between Herzog and Fitzcarraldo himself.
 In 1982, Michael F. Brown, now a professor of anthropology at Williams College, claimed in the magazine The Progressive that, while Herzog originally got along with the Aguaruna people, some of whom were hired as extras and laborers, relations deteriorated when Herzog began the construction of a village on Aguaruna land.
 He allegedly failed to consult the tribal council and attempted to obtain protection from the local militia when the tribe turned violent.
 Aguaruna men burned down the film set in December 1979, reportedly careful to avoid casualties, and it took Herzog many months to find another suitable location.
+The rumors and accusations eventually made Herzog so exhausted that he contacted Amnesty International to invite them to examine the conditions for the Indians during the production.
+According to the conversations with Paul Cronin, the Amnesty report found no evidence of exploitation or bad conditions for the Indian workers.